-On 28 October, Greeks all around the world celebrate OXI Day.
+On Monday 28 October 2024, Greeks all around the world will celebrate OXI Day.
 So what is this day with the strange name?
 Here is some more information!

 What does Oxi Day mean?

 Let’s start by explaining the word “Oxi”!
 This word means “no” in Greek.
 We spell it ΟΧΙ / Όχι, and the letter X is pronounce with a harsh “ch” sound, somehow like a snake hissing.